-Ron Ronning’s story of the Elder Collegium’s founding and early years is below:
+Ron Ronning’s story of the Elder Collegium’s founding and early years:

 “The Minnesota Humanities Commission advertised a program in 1995 offering grants for proposals designed to foster ‘life-long learning’.
 Bettye and I had discussed the virtues of Liberal Arts educational opportunities for senior citizens.
 We envisioned course work with serious academic study that challenged participants.
 Unfortunately, the MHC due date for submitting a draft proposal was only ten days away.
 Michael Foote came to the rescue.
 He was a local academic with whom I had shared our senior education idea.
 Mike declared, when told of the looming due date, ‘No problem.
 You know what you want.
 You recite, I’ll type and we’ll submit a draft.’
 Along with the help of the Northfield Senior Citizens Center and the Northfield Retirement Community, who promised support services as affiliates, we submitted the completed draft.
 And we had two days to spare.
 The Humanities Commission funded us on the first draft, offering three thousand dollars for the initial year.
 A hearty celebration welcoming the birth of our Elder College followed.